realkhoa/discord-youtube-bot/README.md

 DISCORD_BOT_ID=[BOT_ID]
 ```

 For `Token` and `ApplicationID`, you can get it via [Discord Developer Portal](https://discord.com/developers/docs/intro).
-You can follow [this](https://discordjs.guide) guide for more information.
+Refer to [this guide](https://discordjs.guide) for more information.

-For `BotID`, you can right click to your bot -> `Copy User ID`.
+For `BotID`, right click on your bot and select `Copy User ID`.

-Then simply run this command:
+Run the following command:
 ```bash
 yarn start
 ```